The Most Popular & Beloved Landmark in Puerto Rico – A UNESCO World Heritage Site

 - Annual Passes: San Juan National Historic Site $25

-- Visitors may do a self guided tour, information brochure with map is provided.
+- Visitors may do a self-guided tour, information brochure with a map is provided.

 - Park movie is shown every 15 minutes.

 - When available, every half hour there’s an orientation at Plaza de Armas.

 - You’ll need about 1.5 hours to explore the fort and see most of the exhibits.
 Bring comfortable walking shoes, water, and sunscreen.

 Enjoy Views of El Morro in a Romantic Sunset Cruise